SSC-ICT-Innovatie/LearningLion/README.md

 - `main.py`: Python script to launch an older version of the application within the terminal, mainly used for testing purposes
 - `requirements.txt`: List of Python dependencies (and version)
 ___
+## Acknowledgements
+This is a fork of [Kenneth Leung's original repository](https://github.com/kennethleungty/Llama-2-Open-Source-LLM-CPU-Inference/tree/main), and also gratefully makes use of [Dennis V's](https://github.com/Vlassie/Llama-2-CPU-Inference) work.

 ## References
 - https://huggingface.co/TheBloke